 What if they end up paying me after all?

 Let’s say a few more months pass, and a mysterious envelope with no return address appears in your mailbox.
 It’s a cheque from Keith’s Furniture Inc. for $500—he ended up paying you after all!

 To record this transaction, you’d first debit “accounts receivable—Keith’s Furniture Inc.” by $500 again to get the receivable back on your books, and then credit revenue by $500.

 Finally, to record the cash payment, you’d debit your “cash” account by $500, and credit “accounts receivable—Keith’s Furniture Inc.” by $500 again to close it out once and for all.

 Why is accounts receivable important?

 Having lots of customers is great.
-But if some of them are paying you late, or aren’t paying at all, selling to them could be hurting your business.
-Late payments from customers are one of the top reasons why companies get into cash flow problems.
+But if some of them pay late or not at all, they might be hurting your business.
+Late payments from customers are one of the top reasons why companies get into cash flow or liquidity problems.

 What is the accounts receivable turnover ratio?